kgegner/physics-game/README.md

-# physics-game

 # Installing Software

 ## Install Python 3.4
 1. Download the appropriate Python file for your computer version here:
 https://www.python.org/downloads/release/python-343/

 2. Once the download is complete, click on the file and the installer will start.

 3. Follow the installation steps, until it is finished.